dbt-labs/docs.getdbt.com/website/docs/docs/integrate/quickstart-semantic-layer.md

 ## Public preview

-We're so excited to announce the dbt Semantic Layer is currently available for public preview, which means:
+We're excited to announce the dbt Semantic Layer is currently available for public preview, which means:

 :::info 📌